datastax/kaap/docs/development.md

 ### Use the Quarkus dev mode

-In this mode, the `pulsar-operator` code is hot reloaded at every change in the source code.
+In this mode, the `k8saap` code is hot reloaded at every change in the source code.

 ```
-mvn quarkus:dev -pl pulsar-operator -am -Pskip-crds
+mvn quarkus:dev -pl k8saap -am -Pskip-crds
 ```

 ### Deploy the operator and the Pulsar cluster